-A major source of model uncertainty is the parameterization of subgrid-scale (SGS) processes, both in terms of structural errors (formulation of functional representations of parameterizations) as well as parametric uncertainties (calibrating empirical Deleted: sometimes termed "soft AI", parameters in the functional representations).
-Exciting efforts are underway to apply machine learning to replace conventional functional representations subgrid-scale (SGS) turbulent oceanic processes with surrogate models that are based on machine learning and that have been learned either offline or online (Bolton and Zanna, 2019; Frezat et al., 2021a, 2021b; Zhang et al.,
+A major source of model uncertainty is the parameterization of subgrid-scale (SGS) processes, both in terms of structural errors 65 (formulation of functional representations of parameterizations) as well as parametric uncertainties (calibrating empirical parameters in the functional representations).
+Exciting efforts are underway to apply machine learning to replace conventional functional representations subgrid-scale (SGS) turbulent oceanic processes with surrogate models that are based on machine learning and that have been learned either offline or online (Bolton and Zanna, 2019; Frezat et al., 2021a, 2021b; Zhang et al., 2023; Sane et al., 2023; Perezhogin et al., 2023b).
+This follows on early ideas in the context of climate model parameterization